-The Corporation has recently adopted a formal written code of business conduct and ethics (the "Code") which is available on the Corporation's external website at www.TerrAscend.com.
+The Corporation has adopted a formal written code of conduct and ethics (the "Code") which is available on the Corporation's external website at www.TerrAscend.com.

 The Code sets out the Corporation's commitment to conduct its business activities and transactions with the highest level of integrity and ethical standards and in accordance with all applicable laws.
 This Code reflects the business practices and principles of behavior that support this commitment.
 The Corporation expects every director, officer and employee to read and understand this Code and its application to the performance of his or her business responsibilities.
 Under the OBCA, a director of a corporation is required to act honestly and in good faith with a view to the best interests of such corporation and to exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
-In addition, directors must comply with the conflict of interest provisions of the OBCA, as well as the relevant securities regulatory instruments, in order to ensure the director exercises independent judgment in considering transactions and agreements in respect of which the directors where such actions and extend any part of a meeting of directors where such actions and agreements in respect of which such director has a material interest is discussed and would not be entitled to vote at meetings of directors that evoke such a conflict.
+In addition, directors must comply with the conflict of interest provisions of the OBCA, as well as the relevant securities regulatory instruments, in order to ensure the director exercises independent judgment in considering transactions and agreements in respect of which the director or an officer has a material interest.
+Any interested director would be required to declare the nature and extent of his or her interest and should not attend any part of a meeting of directors where such actions and agreements in respect of which such director has a material interest is discussed and would not be entitled to vote at meetings of directors that evoke such a conflict